+50 Best Skills to Put On Your Resume [Guide & Infographic]

 “...then the next step is that we meet in person for an intreview, and it's quite important for us that the people working here have a very good understanding of TEAMWORK, we don't say “I ” - we say “WE ” and we create together in a cooperative environment and of course everybody says they can do that but actually there are some people that are not confident with us, and that often shows in the interview.
 So if you come to an interview, the lack of Soft Skills can be one reason you were not chosen for the job.
 And then we look for very nice people, that's also really important, maybe that's the most important actually - nice people.
 That's because the most important thing about working here, is that you work with talented people that inspire you and that you like.
 You can be the most talented at what you do, but if you can't behave then it makes no sense for us to hire you.”

-List of Top 10 Soft Skills Examples For a Resume
+Soft Skills Examples For Resume - Top 10

 - Communication (e.g.: written and oral communication)